United Kingdom entry requirements for Denmark passport holders

 No, Danish passport holders do not need a visa to transit through the UK airside (i.e., staying in the airport).
 If you need to pass through border control to switch airports, you may need a Visitor in Transit visa — check before booking.

-Your passport (valid 6+ months), a return or onward ticket, proof of accommodation for your first night, and proof of funds (bank statement or credit card).
+Your passport (valid for the entire stay), a return or onward ticket, proof of accommodation for your first night, and proof of funds (bank statement or credit card).
 Keep digital copies on your phone.
 Travel insurance is strongly recommended.

 Official sources